-- 4. Do not work on the UPS if there is water or moisture present. - 5.
-Before you begin the electrical installation of the UPS ensure that the UPS input and output (load) supplies are isolated and locked-out at their respective distribution boards.
+- 1. Do not commence this procedure until the UPS mechanical installation is completed. - 2.
+All the operations detailed in this section must be supervised by an authorised electrician. - 3.
+Once the electrical installation is completed the initial UPS start-up must be performed by qualified commissioning engineer authorised by Uninterruptible Power Supplies Ltd. - 4.
+Do not work on the UPS if there is water or moisture present. - 5.
+Before you work on the UPS power cables or terminals, you must ensure that the UPS input and output (load) supplies are isolated and locked-out at their respective distribution boards.
 Warning notices should be posted to prevent any inadvertent operation of the UPS supply isolators. - 6.
-Check that the fuses and cables provided by the customer are suitably rated in accordance with the prescribed IEC standards or local regulations (for example BS7671). - 7.
-For your personal protection, ensure the following conditions are met before you work on the equipment: - a) No mains voltage is present at the UPS mains/bypass distribution board terminals. - b) All loads are shut down and disconnected at the load distribution board. - c) The UPS is fully shut down and voltage-free. - d) The UPS Maintenance Bypass Isolator IA1 is open (OFF) located in an external switch cabinet in a parallel module system. - e) The UPS Isolators IA2, IA3 and IA4 are open (OFF).
+Before you connect the UPS power cables ensure that the customer-provided fuses and cables are suitably rated in accordance with the prescribed IEC standards or local regulations (for example BS7671:2008) see also Figure 3.6. - 7.
+For personal protection, ensure the following conditions are met prior to starting work on the equipment:

+- a) No mains voltage is present at the UPS mains/bypass distribution board terminals. - b) All loads are shut down and disconnected at the load distribution board. - c) The UPS is fully shut down and voltage-free. - d) The UPS Maintenance Bypass Isolator IA1 is open (OFF). - e) The UPS Parallel Isolator IA2 is open (OFF).